ruioliveiras/source.ruioliveiras.eu/post-simple/web-summit-2016.md

  ## Conclusion
-  **I think when where are in a place like web-summit we are not in Lisbon on in Dublin.
+  **I think when we are in a place like web-summit we are not in Lisbon on in Dublin.
   We are in the world**